dataforseo/TypeScriptClient/docs/classes/DomainAnalyticsTechnologiesDomainsByHtmlTermsLiveRequestInfo.md

 target keywords in the domain’s title, description or meta keywords optional field
 UTF-8 encoding
-each keyword should be at least 3 characters long maximum number of keywords you can specify: 10
+maximum number of keywords you can specify: 10
 example:
 ["seo","software"]